judooochp/Moody.xlsm/README.md

 Handle Customer Requirements/OOT conditions

-Large plates with large elevations: second Canvas numbers run over each other, especially on horizontal lines.
+(Partially Complete 15Jan2017) Large plates with large elevations: second Canvas numbers run over each other, especially on horizontal lines.
 Fix it.

-  -(Partially Complete 15Jan2017) -- Defeat staggering for horizontal lines of smaller plates.
+  -(Needs Testing)-- Defeat staggering for horizontal lines of smaller plates.

 Make extensible to plates that are not standard sizes using the GGG-P-463C formula.
 _______________________________________________________________________________________________